Shaurya-ey/Macro_Pad_New/README.md

 Working on a Macropad (Beginner Build).

 # About The Project
-* Project Description
+* <u>Project Description</u>
 -  Custom 3×4 macropad built using the Seeed Studio XIAO RP2040
 -  Includes 12 mechanical keys and 1 rotary encoder
 - Designed for shortcuts, macros, and media control in a compact layout

-* Why I Made This Project
+* <u>Why I Made This Project</u>
 -  To learn PCB design, microcontroller basics, and firmware development
 -  To experiment with custom input devices and hardware–software integration

-* How to Use This Project
+* <u>How to Use This Project</u>
 -  Connect the macropad to your computer using a USB cable
 -  The device is detected as a standard USB HID keyboard
 -  Keys and rotary encoder can be programmed for:
 -  Keyboard shortcuts
 -  Media controls
 -  Mode switching or custom macros
 -  Modify the firmware to change key mappings or encoder behavior

 # 1. Overall Hackpad
 <img width="949" height="517" alt="Macropad CAD (2)" src="https://github.com/user-attachments/assets/84cb7454-4089-4aee-ac29-73b3c1f9d573" />